-- VLAN ID VLAN identifier. - Group The IP address of a multicast group detected on this interface. - Port Port identifier. - Mode The filtering mode maintained per VLAN ID, port number, and Group Address.
+- ♦ VLAN ID VLAN ID of the Group. - ♦ Group The IP address of a multicast group detected on this interface. - ◆ Port No Switch Port number. - Mode The filtering mode maintained per VLAN ID, port number, and Group Address.
 It can be either Include or Exclude. - Source Address IP Address of the source.
-Currently, the system limits the total number of IP source addresses for filtering to be 128. - Different source addresses belong to the same group are treated as single entry. - Type Indicates the Type.
-It can be either Allow or Deny. - Hardware Filter/Switch Indicates whether the data plane destined to the specific group address from the source IPv4 address can be handled by the chip or not.
+Currently, the system limits the total number of IP source addresses for filtering to be 128.
+Different source addresses belong to the same group are treated as single entry. - ◆ Type Indicates the Type.
+It can be either Allow or Deny.

-To display IGMP Source-Filtered Multicast information, click Monitor, IGMP Snooping, IGMP SFM Information.
+To display IGMP SFM Information, click Monitor, IPMC, IGMP Snooping, IPv4 SFM Information.